-- Improve circulation and/or make geometric and wayfinding/signage improvements at the Ochoco St and Milport Rd intersections at McLoughlin Blvd that improves freight access and other modes. - Extend Mailwell Dr east across the MAX line connecting to Harrison St via the Hwy 224 underpass.
-Acquire right-of-way along private parking and loading dock area and also design road to restrict large trucks from entering the adjacent neighborhoods. - Reconfigure the street network at Moores/Ochoco/23rd Ave to open up the area for a potential development site at the intersection and remove the turning movements that are dangerous for pedestrians. - Provide a road connection for an alternative egress from the area to accommodate future redevelopment.
+1 Improve circulation and/or make geometric and wayfinding/signage improvements at the Ochoco and Milport intersections at McLoughlin that improves freight access and other modes.

+Extend Mailwell east across the MAX line connecting to Harrison via the Hwy.
+224 underpass.
+Acquire right-of-way along private parking and loading dock area and also design road to restrict large trucks from entering the adjacent neighborhoods.

+Reconfigure the street network at Moores/Ochoco/23rd to open up the area for a potential development site at the intersection and remove the turning movements that are dangerous for pedestrians.

+Provide a road connection over Johnson Creek at SE 24th.